fondberg/spotcast/README.md

 ***Required configuration change with release 2.9.0***

 The parameter transfer_playback does not exist anymore and if you use it, you need to update your configuration.
-Use and empty uri and optionally the new parameter force_playback instead.
+Use an empty uri and optionally the new parameter force_playback instead.

 ## Installation